What Is A Change Management Strategy?

 Let's say the design department is moving to a new suite of design software.
 Senior management would not need involvement and the head of the team + their supervisor might suffice.
 They would also want IT involved and maybe even HR for training.

-Measuring Your Change Management Strategy?
+How To Measure Your Change Management Strategy

-We have an article on Change Management KPIs available for you to explore, to give you food-for-thought—your situation will dictate the way you measure.
+We have an article on Change Management KPIs available for you to explore, to give you food for thought—your situation will dictate the way you measure.

-Having said that, like any good strategic plan, your change management strategy should follow the familiar process we talk about in the 'How to Write a Strategic Plan: The Cascade Model".
+Having said that, like any good strategic plan, your change management strategy should follow the familiar process we talk about in the “How To Write A Strategic Plan: The Cascade Model."

 Here are some helpful links: